1. Name of the Organisation

 Paragraph 2:

-The subscription for junior members and members from developing countries shall be 50% of the ordinary subscription.
+The subscription for junior members and members from developing countries shall be 60% of the ordinary subscription.

 Paragraph 3:

-Membership is in writing via the Organisation’s e-mail or form on the Organisation’s website.
+Membership is in writing via the organisation’s e-mail or form on the organisation’s website.

 Paragraph 4: